“True freedom lies in consuming lightly, sharing much, and mastering

 She believes that music expresses our shared wonder, fear, and desire as we are bound together moving for a brief instant as fellow travelers on this Good Earth, on a journey of learning and growth, through space and time, in a vast, deeply mysterious and profoundly beautiful evolving universe.
 Surely there would be far less taste for wars, Chief Luana believed, if more of the world shared its music, because music reveals our common humanity in its own mysterious way.
 Perhaps this universality of music in the human story influenced William James, I thought to myself, when he wrote, 'We are like islands in the sea, separate on the surface but connected in the deep.'

 But Chief Luana also laments that much of the world has foolishly turned its back on silence.
 Quieting the mind is becoming more and more difficult as we rabidly continue to invent new machines and devices that increase the noise in our daily lives, intrude on our thoughts, and incessantly distract us from an essential feature of health and well-being.
 We require quiet space from time to time for contemplation, meditation, and a psychologically nourishing connection to each other and to the natural world in which we are embedded and on which we depend.
 She thinks that many of our human problems, in fact, stem from our inability to sit alone quietly for some time each day — to nurture a 'quiet ego.'
 She notes that it has become increasingly difficult today to be alone for any length of time in our busy, competitive, hyper-connected, extroverted world.
 In fact, ‘aloneness’ is at risk of soon becoming an obsolete human behavior.
-And this loss could have profound negative implications for mental health and social stability.
+And this loss could have profound negative implications for mental health and, ironically, for social stability.

 Wide-eyed in wonder, I spoke out,

 “Wow!
-What a contrast from the shallow, pandering, power-hungry leaders on the mainland.
+What a contrast from the noisy, pandering, power-hungry leaders on the mainland.
 Though she does remind me of the story of a famous Native American chief — Chief Red Cloud.
 Being poor and naked, he claimed to have no desire for riches, but only for peace and love and to teach the children of the village well.”

 The young islander replied,